 Eleven senators serve on this committee (Senate Rules 18; Code State Government Article, secs.
 2-1103 through 2-1105).

-Under the Economic and Environmental Affairs Committee for the 2015 legislative session are four subcommittees: Comptroller Issues; Education; Environment; and Health.
+Under the Economic, Health and Environmental Affairs Committee are four subcommittees: Alcohol, Education, Environment, and Health.

 By 1988, the Education Subcommittee reviewed legislation.

 The Environment Subcommittee functioned by 1988.

 The Health Subcommittee considered bills by 1988.
 It reformed as the Health Occupations Subcommittee in January 2011.
 In January 2015, it reverted to its former name.

 House of Delegates